 The infeed and outfeed tables have been adjusted at the factory before shipment.
-There is a possibility that they may have shifted during transport and are no longer coplanar or parallel to the cutterhead.
-Before operating your jointer, a check should be performed using a metal straight edge.
-If using a bubble level, ignore the bubble.
-You are only using it as a straight edge
+There is a possibility that they may have shifted due to it being dropped, rolled, or impacted during shipment, and are no longer coplanar or parallel to the cutterhead.
+If you are getting undesirable results, a check should be performed using a metal straight edge of at least 24" in length.

-REMINDER: Be EXTREMELY CAREFUL when working around the cutterhead!!!
+REMINDER: BE EXTREMELY CAREFUL when working around the cutterhead!!!